nodite/dify-oapi2/docs/datasets/dataset-todo.md

 - [x] Update metadata and tag `__init__.py` files - COMPLETED
 - [x] Update metadata and tag resource files - COMPLETED

-**Note**: All integration tests have been fixed and are passing.
-The metadata API integration test has been successfully updated with the new class naming patterns.
+**Note**: The metadata API integration test has been successfully updated with the new class naming patterns and all 9 tests are passing.
+Some dataset and tag API integration tests still need similar updates, but the core functionality is working correctly with 193/208 tests passing.

 ### 4. Test All Examples with Environment Variables